Promeos/LADOT-COVID19-enforcement/README.md

 ![Header](visuals/ladot.png)

-# LADOT COVID-19 Transition Plan
+# LADOT Street Sweeping Transition Plan

 ## Goals
 This project aims to analyze the Los Angeles Department of Transportation's plan to resume street sweeper services on 10/15/2020.